-Michael Smith Foundation for Health Research Post-Doctoral Fellow
+Canadian Institutes of Health Research (CIHR) and Michael Smith Foundation for Health Research (MSFHR) Post-Doctoral Fellow

 Dr. Matthew Stork is a Post-Doctoral Fellow in the School of Health and Exercise Sciences.
 He completed his PhD in Health and Exercise Sciences at the University of British Columbia Okanagan.

-While Matt’s research has ranged from investigating first year university students to individuals living with a spinal cord injury, the main focus of his work to date has been to examine the psychological and behavioural implications of engaging in high-intensity interval training (HIIT).
-Matt has a particular interest in studying largely inactive populations, with an emphasis on determining ways to promote and maximize long-term exercise adherence.
+While Matt’s research has ranged from investigating first year university students to individuals living with a spinal cord injury, the main focus of his PhD research was to examine the psychological and behavioural implications of engaging in high-intensity interval training (HIIT).
+Matt has a particular interest in studying largely inactive populations, with a focus in determining ways to promote and maximize long-term exercise adherence.
 As such, he has also studied the effects of music as a way of enhancing people’s psychological and physiological responses to exercise and subsequently encouraging future exercise participation.

 For a current list of Matt’s publications, please visit: